CFT-HY/pttools/gw_code/README.txt

 This is a working directory for Mulham's MSc project:

-currently, aimed to take v_ip (invariant profile for fluid) and calculate velocity power spectrum
+ssmtools contains tools for calculating velocity and gravitational wave power spectra.

-GW power spectrum
+current incarnation needs bubble toolbox for computing invariant profiles.